robinagandhi/swa/module-1/github-primer.md

 Git is based on a "de-centralized" model of ownership - which means that there is no central authoritative repository.
 Every repository, Local or Remote, is fully autonomous and fully functional on its own.
 So changes made in any repository are tracked in that repository only.
 Two repositories do not communicate unless there is a explicit request to synchronize changes across them.
 This will make more sense as we work through a scenario.

-Let's open the hello-world folder on your Desktop OS and make changes to the `README.md` file in a text editor.
+Let's open the hello-world folder on your local computer and make changes to the `README.md` file in a text editor.

 Once you save the edited README.md, check the status of the local repository using the following command.
 Make sure you navigate to a folder within your repository in the CLI first.